 Many thanks to the family of Bill Minor for creating the Southern Historical Collection’s newest endowment.

 A gift of $25,000 is the minimum necessary to create a named endowed fund for the Library.
-For more information about the Southern Historical Collection and ways to support it, contact Dwain Teague, Associate Director for Library Development, at firstname.lastname@example.org, (919) 962-3437.
+For more information about the Southern Historical Collection and ways to support it, contact Dwain Teague, Director of Library Development, at firstname.lastname@example.org, (919) 962-3437.